Sehbaz/Mapbox-Tiles-Converter/README.md

 Putting It All Together

-If you want to run the whole process at once, we’ve collected all the commands above in the script below.
+If you want to run the whole process at once, we’ve collected all the commands above in the script present in the directory.

-#!/usr/bin/env bash

-sudo add-apt-repository ppa:ubuntugis/ppa && sudo apt-get update sudo apt-get update sudo apt-get install gdal-bin sudo apt-get install libgdal-dev export CPLUS_INCLUDE_PATH=/usr/include/gdal export C_INCLUDE_PATH=/usr/include/gdal pip install GDAL